February 23, 2021 5 min read

-Yet another article, from Coffee & Health, explores recent articles and research into the effects of coffee and caffeine on the mind.
+The article from Coffee & Health explores recent articles and research into the effects of coffee and caffeine on the mind.
 The article says there have been many studies of caffeine and coffee and how they affect the brain.

 One section cites six studies into coffee and mental performance, stating:

 The caffeine in coffee acts as a mild stimulant to the central nervous system.
 Studies have shown that, depending on level of intake, caffeine can help to improve mental performance, especially on alertness, attention and concentration.

 Another section of the article cites seven studies into sleepiness and coffee.
 The studies suggest an association between sleep quality, day-time sleepiness and caffeine intake.
 The studies found that caffeine intake can impair sleepiness if taken too late in the day.
 The studies also suggest quitting coffee at any time can improve sleep patterns.

 The Coffee & Health article cites eight studies that showed habitual coffee drinking may help older people, particularly women, maintain mental function and reduce risk of dementia and Parkinson’s disease.

 Another Harvard article includes a video with Harvard scientists touting the benefits of coffee, including a mortality rate 10 to 15 percent lower than non-coffee drinkers.